AllenDowney/ElementsOfDataScience/README.md

 The notebooks contains exercises where you can practice what you learn.
 Most of the exercises are meant to be quick, but a few are more substantial.

+The license for this book is the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 This material is a work in progress, so suggestions are welcome.
 The best way to provide feedback is to [click here and create an issue in this GitHub repository](https://github.com/AllenDowney/ElementsOfDataScience/issues).

 ## Case Studies